SelecTree: Tree Detail

 Growth Rate: 24 or More Inches per Year.

-Leaves Elliptic, Green, Yellow, Deciduous.
+Leaves Elliptic, Green, Golden or Yellow or Orange, Deciduous.

 Flowers Inconspicuous.
 Fragrant White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).